-Similar to radiofrequency ablation, in laser ablation a thin fiber is gently inserted through the skin and into the affected vein.
-This laser fiber heats the vein and causes it to close.
-After the fiber is withdrawn and the healing process begins, the closed vein is reabsorbed into the body and the blood supply in that area is naturally rerouted through other, healthier veins.
+Like radiofrequency ablation, a thin fiber is gently inserted through the skin and into the affected vein during the laser ablation procedure.
+This laser fiber heats the vein, causing it to close.
+After the fiber is removed and the healing process begins, the closed vein is reabsorbed into the body.
+The blood supply in that area is naturally rerouted through other, healthier veins.

-Patients who have large, symptomatic varicose veins and those with incompetent saphenous veins are candidates for laser ablation.
-This procedure is essentially taking the place of “vein stripping.”
-Each patient is evaluated, and treatment will be individualized for the patient’s circumstances.
+Patients with large, symptomatic varicose veins and incompetent saphenous veins are candidates for laser ablation.
+This procedure is essentially taking the place of the antiquated “vein stripping” procedure.
+At Center for Vein Restoration, each patient is evaluated, and treatment is individualized for the patient’s unique circumstances.

 What should I expect from laser ablation?

-A typical procedure begins with noninvasive ultrasound imaging of the varicose vein to trace its location.
-This allows our physician to determine the site where the ablation catheter will be inserted and to mark the desired position of the catheter tip to begin treatment.
+A typical procedure begins with comfortable, noninvasive ultrasound imaging of the varicose vein to trace its location.
+This allows our Center for Vein Restoration physician to determine where the ablation catheter will be inserted and mark the desired position of the catheter tip to begin treatment.

 Our physician then injects a volume of diluted anesthetic fluid into the area surrounding the vein.
 This numbs the leg, helps squeeze blood out of the vein, and provides a fluid layer outside the vein to protect surrounding tissue.
-Then, our physician accesses the saphenous vein or the appropriate vein, inserts the laser fiber, and advances to the uppermost segment of the vein.
+Then, our physician accesses the saphenous vein or another appropriate vein, inserts the laser fiber, and advances to the uppermost vein segment.

-The laser delivers short bursts of energy and the vein collapses around it, eventually shrinking and disappearing.
-This technique rapidly treats the veins and takes 10–20 seconds to perform.
+The laser delivers short bursts of energy.
+The vein collapses around it, eventually shrinking and disappearing.
+This technique rapidly treats the veins, taking only 10–20 seconds to perform.

 What should I do after my laser ablation treatment to ensure vein health?